-Each year approximately 350.000 visitors come to see our craftsmen work.
-The free guided tours are given in more than 26 languages by a highly trained staff who will explain in detail how diamonds are polished.
-After the tour, visitors can browse around in our spacious showrooms.
-Here one sees an extensive collection of loose and set diamonds and one of the largest collections of diamonds weighing over 1 carat.
+Each year approximately 350.000 visitors come to see Royal Costers craftsmen work.
+The free guided diamond tours are given in more than 25 languages by a highly trained staff who will explain in detail how diamonds are polished.
+After the tour, visitors can browse around in the spacious showrooms.
+Here you can see an extensive collection of loose and set diamonds and one of the largest collections of diamonds weighing over 1 carat.

 Royal Coster Diamonds has the most ideal location.
 What could be more perfect than having your establishment located between the Rijksmuseum and the Vincent van Gogh Museum?
 Just opposite of our main entrance is the parking garage for coaches.
 Parking is free of charge during your visit at Royal Coster.
 This makes it very easy to combine a visit to the factory during an Amsterdam city tour.
 Royal Coster also has a canal boat dock in front of the Rijksmuseum in case visitors wish to continue their journey by boat.
 The opening times of Royal Coster Diamonds are daily from 09.00 till 17.00, including weekends.